 After living my dream of being a professional musician for ten years I hung up my guitar and started focusing fully on web development.
 In 2008 I was asked by a client to build a website for him, but he required it be on WordPress.
 I said – “No problem!” and went home immediately to Google “How to build a WordPress Website.”
-And Boom!
+And WOW!
 I was never the same!

 Because I’m a lifelong entrepreneur it was only natural that I start a web development firm niched in WordPress.
 I partnered with my parents in 2012 to launch WebTegrity.
 During that time I was listed as one of seven women who ran tech startups in San Antonio to watch.
 Just four short years later we were ranked sixth in San Antonio and we sold our company to experience another dream of becoming millionaires.

 Some of my Favorite Moments